Leveling the Playing Field for Energy Innovation

 - S.1841 - Financing Our Energy Future Act 116th Congress (2019-2020)

 - Internal Revenue Code Section 7704(d)(1)(E)

-Nicole Lee provides ESG research and support to the investment team and operational leadership within the ESG team.
-She also writes the firm's biannual Shareholder Advocacy News.
-Nicole worked for several years as a clinic coordinator and educator for a nonprofit health organization, during which time she also developed and conducted training programs at two local universities.
-She received her BS in Sociology from Southern Utah University, and studied Public Health at Westminster College.
+Nicole Lee provides operational and strategic leadership to Miller/Howard’s ESG team.
+Nicole’s ESG research on portfolio holdings and candidates is integral to the firm’s investment process.
+Prior to joining the firm in 2014, she worked for several years as a clinic coordinator and educator for a nonprofit health organization, during which time she also developed and conducted training programs at two local universities.
+Nicole received a BS in Sociology from Southern Utah University, after which she studied public health at Westminster College in Utah.

-John R. Cusick, CFA, brings deep knowledge of the MLP sector to the firm's portfolio management team.
-He was previously senior vice president and research analyst at Wunderlich Securities Inc. in New York, covering energy in North America, including partnerships focused on natural gas, liquids, and exploration & production.
-Prior to that, John spent more than a decade at Oppenheimer & Co. in New York, where he started his career as a junior analyst working on the energy team, and then as a senior research analyst specializing in the midstream sector.
-He earned his BA in Finance and Marketing from Temple University, and his MBA in Finance from Fordham University School of Business in New York City.
+John R. Cusick, CFA, focuses on midstream energy including master limited partnerships (MLPs).
+Before joining Miller/Howard in 2013, he was a senior vice president and research analyst at Wunderlich Securities Inc. in New York, covering energy in North America including partnerships focused on natural gas, liquids, and exploration & production.
+Prior to that, John spent more than a decade at Oppenheimer & Co. beginning his career as a junior analyst working for energy analyst Fadel Gheit, and then as a senior research analyst specializing in the midstream sector.